CHervaud/Dotfiles/doc/terminator.md

 ### Here's how to configure terminator

-Fisrt of all, clone this repository, here is an example:
+First of all, clone this repository, here is an example:
 ```
 git clone https://github.com/Curs3W4ll/Dotfiles.git /tmp/Dotfiles
 ```